microsoft/fluentui/apps/public-docsite/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

 ReactDOM.render(<MyIconButton />, document.body.firstChild);
 ```

-### New SVG Based Fluent UI Icons
+#### SVG Based Icons

-There is a new Fluent UI Icon set that is an svg based icon solution.
-This is an iteration on the font based Fluent UI Icon set in which you need to call `initializeIcons` to have access to the icons you want to use in your program.
+Fluent UI recently released an SVG-based icon set which allows you to import and bundle only the icons you need.
+This results in smaller bundle sizes compared to the font-based approach with `initializeIcons`, which bundles all icons by default.

-The idea of the new icon library is that they are svg icons wrapped within a react element, so you can import the exact icons you need, and not have to rely on calling `initializeIcons`, which will decrease overall bundle size
+Each SVG icon is wrapped with a React Element and can be imported and used as follows:

 ```ts
 import * as React from 'react';